Spend Friday, Saturday and Sunday evenings with the stars to discover Wairarapa's fabulous night sky.

 Personal Locator Beacons effective to 62m and monitored by NZ Rescue Coordination Centre.
 Just $5 a day!
 Bookings essential +64 6 370 0155

 The main tramping routes in the Tararua Ranges are:

 Gentle Annie Loop Track is one of the most popular day trips in the park.
 The east grade of the Gentle Annie Track climbs past the Rocky Lookout, through the heartland of Pig Flat to Mountain House Shelter before descending onto the Donnelly Flat Loop Track to enjoy an interesting round trip with a range of forest walking.

 Totara Flats is in a beautiful setting at the confluence of the Waiohine River and Totara Creek.
 Take advantage of the excellent swimming hole right in front of the hut.

 Powell Hut and Mount Holdsworth climbs through beech forest that markedly reduces in stature as the bushline and Powell Hut are approached (1,200 metres).
 Reaching the summit of Mount Holdsworth (1,470 metres) gives a real sense of achievement and well worth a photo.

 Mount Holdsworth Jumbo Circuit is a two to three day tramp involving a climb through beech-podocarp forest to some of the best alpine tops in the Tararua Forest Park.

 Mitre Flats on the Barra Track is an excellent first tramp for families.

-Pukaha Mount Bruce the home of white kiwi, Manukura.
-Only 20 minutes from Masterton get up close and personal with native birds, eels and tuatara.
+Pūkaha National Wildlife Centre is only 20 minutes from Masterton where you can get up close and personal with native birds, eels and tuatara.